inutano/chip-atlas/README.md

 # ChIP-Atlas

-ChIP-Atlas is the database of the processed data and analysis results of the public ChIP-Seq/DNase-Seq data archived in Sequence Read Archive (SRA).
-It also provides online data analysis function based on ChIP-Atlas's peak-call database.
-This repository contains the code of the web application and the documentation of the database.
+[ChIP-Atlas](https://chip-atlas.org) is a database collecting the bed files calculated from the ChIP-Seq and DNase-Seq data archived in Sequence Read Archive (SRA).
+The database has a web interface to explore the analysis results from the calculated peak call data.
+This repository contains the webapp code and the documentation of the database.

-### Web application

-ChIP-Atlas is providing its full features on [chip-atlas.org](http://chip-atlas.org).

-#### *in silico* ChIP
+## Downtime of Enrichment Analysis function

-ChIP-Atlas is providing online enrichment analysis feature on [ChIP-Atlas - *in silico* ChIP](http://chip-atlas.org/in_silico_chip).
-The feature is based on the [NIG supercomputer system](http://sc.ddbj.nig.ac.jp), hosted by [DNA Data Bank of Japan, National Institute of Genetics](http://ddbj.nig.ac.jp).
-The feature depends on the computational resources provided by this shared computing cluster while the web application itself is running on the cloud, thus *in silico* ChIP may go down during the maintenance of the platform.
+ChIP-Atlas is providing online enrichment analysis function on [ChIP-Atlas - Enrichment Analysis](https://chip-atlas.org/enrichment_analysis).
+The background calculation relies on the [NIG supercomputer system](http://sc.ddbj.nig.ac.jp), hosted by [DNA Data Bank of Japan, National Institute of Genetics](http://ddbj.nig.ac.jp), while the webapp is hosted on its own cloud instance.
+Therefore, Enrichment Analysis may go down during the maintenance of the NIG supercomputer system.
+We announce when the function goes down, but if you encountered any trouble other than that period, please inform us from the issue page.

-### Data availability
+## Data availability

 Processed data including the peak-call data in bed, bigBed or bigWig format is available to download via web application interface ([example](http://chip-atlas.org/view?id=SRX018625)).
-We also offer the bulk download of the data via [LSDB Archive](http://dx.doi.org/10.18908/lsdba.nbdc01558-000).
-We provide individual data for each experiment and data assembled by the curated metadata.
-See more details about downloading data in [Wiki](https://github.com/inutano/chip-atlas/wiki#downloads_doc).
+We also provide the bulk download via [LSDB Archive](http://dx.doi.org/10.18908/lsdba.nbdc01558-000) maintained by the [National Bioscience Database Center](https://biosciencedbc.jp/en/).
+We provide individual bed/wig data for each experiment and data assembled by the curated metadata.
+See more details in [Wiki](https://github.com/inutano/chip-atlas/wiki#downloads_doc).

-### Sequencing quality information

-Each individual data entry has its sequencing quality data imported from [Quanto project](https://github.com/inutano/sra-quanto), which calculated sequencing quality of data submitted to Sequence Read Archive by [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+## Disclaimer

+We use the google analytics to analyze the visitor information to improve our web service and report the summarized web access status to our funding agencies.
+The web server records the queries just for solving issues such as server error.
+We will not open or distribute those information without an announcement to the users.

-### Citation
+## Citation

-The ChIP-Atlas paper is now available on bioRxiv.
-You can also cite our database via the doi assigned to the data deposited in the National Bioscience Database Center.

-- Preprint
+- Publication
-  - Shinya Oki, Tazro Ohta, et al. Integrative analysis of transcription factor occupancy at enhancers and disease risk loci in noncoding genomic regions. bioRxiv 262899; doi: https://doi.org/10.1101/262899
+  - Oki S, Ohta T, Shioi G, Hatanaka H, Ogasawara O, Okuda Y, Kawaji H, Nakaki R, Sese J, Meno C. ChIP‐Atlas: a data‐mining suite powered by full integration of public ChIP‐seq data.
+EMBO reports 2018 Nov 9;19(12). http://dx.doi.org/10.15252/embr.201846255
 - Website
   - Oki, S; Ohta, T (2015): ChIP-Atlas. http://chip-atlas.org
 - Database
   - Oki, S; Ohta, T (2015): ChIP-Atlas. http://dx.doi.org/10.18908/lsdba.nbdc01558-000

-### Contributors
+## Contributors

-- Shinya Oki, Kyushu University
+- Shinya Oki, Kyoto University
   - Metadata curation
   - Workflow management and execution
 - Tazro Ohta, Database Center for Life Science (DBCLS)